Dirlewanger Brigade: Poland

-On 1 August 1940, the unit was assigned to guard duties in the region of Lublin (site of a Nazi-established "Jew reservation" established under the Nisko Plan) in the General Government territory of German-occupied Poland.
-According to journalist and author, Matthew Cooper, "wherever the Dirlewanger unit operated, corruption and rape formed an every-day part of life and indiscriminate slaughter, beatings and looting were rife".
+According to the historian, Matthew Cooper, "wherever the Dirlewanger unit operated, corruption and rape formed an every-day part of life and indiscriminate slaughter, beatings and looting were rife".
 Even within the brutal regime of the General Government concerns were raised about the unit's conduct.
-Höherer SS- und Polizeiführer (HSSPF) Friedrich-Wilhelm Krüger, who himself was a war criminal and mass murderer, was so disturbed by the unlawful behaviour of the Dirlewanger Brigade that his complaints resulted in its transfer to Byelorussia in February 1942.
+(HSSPF) Friedrich-Wilhelm Krüger eventually demanded the quick removal of the unit from his territory or he would have the men arrested.

 The unit's crimes continued when it returned to Poland to help suppress the Warsaw Uprising in 1944.
 Crimes included the mass rape and murder of 15 Red Cross nurses and the killing of thousands of civilians.
-After troops entered a makeshift military hospital, they first killed the wounded with bayonets and rifle butts before gang raping the women.
-The naked bleeding nurses were then taken outside and hanged by their feet and shot in their stomachs.
-The unit would carry out cruel atrocities during the Wola massacre in which more than 40,000 Polish civilians were killed in reprisals on the direct orders of Himmler.
+After troops entered a makeshift military hospital, they first killed the wounded with bayonets and rifle butts before gang-raping the women.
+The naked bleeding nurses were then taken outside, hanged by their feet and shot in their stomachs.
+The unit would carry out atrocities during the Wola massacre in which more than 40,000 Polish civilians were killed in reprisal on the orders of Himmler.

-Byelorussia

-Byelorussia (modern-day Belarus) formed part of Reichskommissariat Ostland and had formerly been part of the Soviet Union.
-In this region, the unit came under the command of local HSSPF Erich von dem Bach-Zelewski.
-The unit resumed its so-called anti-partisan activities (Bandenbekämpfung in the official German designation), working in cooperation with the Kaminski Brigade, a militia force composed of Soviet nationals under the command of Bronislav Kaminski.
-Dirlewanger's preferred method of operation was to gather civilians in a barn, set it on fire, and shoot at anyone who tried to escape; the victims of his unit numbered about 30,000.